 Remember that retail cards at store chains also count in this section.
 So, be wary of opening numerous credit cards just to get a small discount or a one-time bonus at a store you rarely visit.

 Finally, another 10% of your credit score considers the different types of credit you have.
 If you have several credit cards or other types of revolving credit, but little or no installment loans like a mortgage or car payment, your credit could suffer even more.

 Installment loans are weighted more favorably than revolving credit.
 So, it’s not good to overload on the number of credit cards you have, especially if you don’t have any installment loans at all.

 When you cancel a credit card, there are a few things to consider to have the best effect on your credit score.
 First, think about closing your newest accounts.
 That way, your overall age of credit won’t take a big dip when the credit card comes off your credit report in ten years.

 For the same reason, it’s best not to close the oldest account on your credit report.

 If you tend to carry balances on your credit cards, you can also close the card with the highest interest rates.
 Of course, you’ll need to pay off the credit card in full before closing it.

-Other good credit card candidates to consider closing include any with an annual fee.
-Perhaps the first year’s fee was waived for new customers, and you received some sort of rewards point bonus.
+Other good credit card candidates to consider closing include any with a high annual fee.
+Perhaps the first year’s annual fee was waived for new customers, and you received some sort of rewards points bonus.

 Of course, if your rewards program is lucrative enough that it more than pays for the annual fee, you don’t necessarily want to close this one.
 You may first want to consider calling the credit card issuer and asking if you can downgrade your credit card to one with no annual fee.
 You may be able to switch to another credit card from the same credit card company and keep your payment history.